JAlcocerT/JAlcocerT/content/blog/biz-wp-ghost-more.md

 See [WP Docker Compose](https://github.com/JAlcocerT/Docker/blob/main/Web/CMS/Wordpress%20RPi%20Docker%20compose.yml)
 {{< /callout >}}

-> Site will be ready at `subdomain.jalcocertech.com` and for the user `subdomain.jalcocertech.com/wp-admin`
+> The WP site will be ready at `subdomain.jalcocertech.com` and for the user `subdomain.jalcocertech.com/wp-admin`

 #### Wordpress Tweaks